+[Section 29 inserted: No. 3 of 2023 s.
+20.]

-30. Notice of decision to impose, modify or cancel a condition made during the currency of the registration
+30. Notice of decisions to impose, modify or cancel a condition made during currency of registration

-(1) The Board is to give written notice of a decision under section 26 to impose, modify or cancel a condition on a teacher’s registration during the currency of the registration no later than 14 days after making the decision to —
+(1) The Board must give written notice of a decision under section 26 to impose, modify or cancel a condition on a teacher’s registration during the currency of the registration no later than 14 days after making the decision to —

 (a) the teacher; and

-(b) if the teacher holds limited registration, the employer of the teacher.
+(b) if the teacher holds limited registration — the employer of the teacher.

-(2) The notice is to contain —
+(2) The notice must contain —

 (a) the reasons for the decision; and